 Early action can have many benefits for the high-performing, motivated college senior.
 If admitted, a student doesn’t have to worry about applying to college anymore and can spend the rest of the year without the additional stress.

-Normal early action programs (besides REA and SCEA) also allow students to apply to other schools under early action and regular decision, which allows them to maximize their options while also increasing their chances of admissions to certain schools.
+Normal early action programs (besides REA and SCEA) also allow students to apply to other schools under early action and regular decision, which allows them to maximize their options while also increasing their chances of admission to certain schools.

 Early action students also have the flexibility of applying to multiple schools and comparing financial aid options at each.
 Upon admission to an early action program, students have more time to study, work, look for housing, and plan for their college experience without additional stress.